aaryan505/The-HIRST-PAINTING-MODEL/README.md

 ##Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

-##Contact
+#Contact
-For any questions or suggestions, please contact
+For any questions or suggestions, please contact aaryangupta.5051@gmail.com